caethan/urw-sufficiency/README.md

 	- Ski stick
 	- Sesta
 * [noquality] added for some ingredients of fixed quality to avoid negatively impacting finished quality:
-	- Wooden cup & bowl: block of wood
+	- Wooden cup and bowl: block of wood
 		- skill adjustment changed from +20% to -20% to compensate
 	- Wooden shovel: block of wood
 		- skill adjustment changed from +10% to -30% to compensate
-	- Wooden stake & staff: Slender trunk
+	- Wooden stake and staff: Slender trunk
 		- skill adjustment reduced by 40% each to compensate

 ## New Buildings